Hepatitis B factsheet

 Treatment

-Children with HBV will need regular check-ups with their doctor or local HBV clinic to make sure:
+Children with HBV need regular check-ups with their doctor or HBV clinic to check their:

-Some children will clear the virus from their bodies without treatment.
+Some children will get rid of the virus without treatment.

 • rest